 - Adopt an agile approach to government procurement

-The position paper acknowledges that the collaborative economy presents some challenges and sets out how the Government will approach regulatory issues to ensure that regulation is fair and flexible for all market participants.
+The position paper also acknowledges that the collaborative economy presents some challenges and sets out how the government will approach regulatory issues to ensure that regulation is fair and flexible for all market participants.